JuanPulas/Decision-Tree-Classifier/README.md

 # Decision-Tree-Classifier
 This project includes a decision tree classifier that uses Scikit-Learn's DecisionTreeClassifier().
-The datasset is contains heart disease indicators and was extracted from Kaggle.
+The datasset contains heart disease indicators and was extracted from Kaggle.

 For experimenting purposes, I manually encoded values using the replace() function.
 A better approach would be to use sklearn OneHotEncode().